Adarsh-jaiss/go-weather/README.md

 # How to contribute?

 ### Features to Add

-1. Currently it only fetches weather report for a single location, we neeed to add a variable in a the URL so that we can pass multiple locations.
-2. Import the color module so that if shows red after reaching to a thresold value.
+1. Import the color module so that if shows red after reaching to a thresold value.

 - *Add these features and I'll merge the PR*
 - *If you are a frontend dev, you can create a frontend for this project and integrate it*